gone-bike/gone.bike/README.md

 Verify successful schema install by accessing directus at [http://localhost:8055](http://localhost:8055)

 **NOTE**: It might be a directus bug, but in order to fully apply the schema and see it in the CMS, you need to perform a "Make collection invisible / Make collection visible" operation on any of the available collections.
 Operation can be applied twice in order to keep the state.
+After that, access the [/admin/settings/data-model/bike_brand](http://localhost:8055/admin/settings/data-model/bike_brand) address to enforce Directus metadata reload.

 You should now be able to see a empty but schemed database.